zenstackhq/zenstack-docs/blog/ocp/index.md

 ## A Classical Feed System

-Let's use a typical news feed system as an example, which you can think of as a simplified version of Twitter.
+Let's use typical news feed system as an example, which you can think of as a simplified version of Twitter.

 1. You can create or delete a post.
 2. You can publish or unpublish a post.
 When published, other logged-in users can view it.